glartek2/JB1/README.md

 These examples illustrate that CodeLlama was close to an exact match but differed in minor ways such as naming conventions and structural choices.

 ## Conclusion
-- CodeLlama outperformed Tiny StarCoder in both tasks, particularly in algorithmic problem-solving, which is understandable as its bigger model.
+- CodeLlama outperformed Tiny StarCoder in both tasks, particularly in algorithmic problem-solving, which is understandable as its bigger model and required to use GPU while Tiny StarCoder can perform on CPU.
 - Tiny StarCoder struggled significantly with the UDP server task.
 - Neither model produced exact matches, but ChrF scores indicate partial conceptual understanding.
 - CodeLlama was able to approximate expected implementations but sometimes introduced inefficiencies or incorrect logic.